Tensor-Network study of Ising model on infinite hyperbolic dodecahedral lattice: Cubic Lattice

 \section{Cubic Lattice}

-As a benchmark, we begin to formulate the CTMRG algorithm on the 3D cubic lattice~\cite{Nishino3D} that is based on the original 2D square-lattice CTMRG algorithm~\cite{Nishino1, Nishino2}, which is an iterative variational method that maximizes the partition function~\cite{NishinoReview}.
-We need to add an extra index to each boundary tensor that is related to the iteration step.
+As a benchmark, we begin by formulating the CTMRG algorithm on the 3D cubic lattice~\cite{Nishino3D}, which is based on the original 2D square-lattice CTMRG algorithm~\cite{Nishino1, Nishino2}, an iterative variational method that maximizes the partition function~\cite{NishinoReview}.
+The CTMRG method performs an iterative fixed-point search, constrained by the bond dimension $ m$.
+It variationally searches for the best approximation of entries within the boundary tensors ${\cal F}$, ${\cal E}$, and ${\cal C}$.

+We include an extra index for each boundary tensor that corresponds to the iteration step $j$.
 The cubic lattice is gradually constructed, starting from the smallest size $2\times2\times2$ at the first iteration step $j=1$, followed by the size of $4\times4\times4$ at the second iteration step $j=2$, etc. Thus, the cubic lattice expands its size as $2j \times 2j \times 2j$.
 For keeping the clarity, we omit the tensor indices~\cite{Mosko, Serina, Triangular, Krcmar54}, as explicitly shown in Eqs.~\eqref{Tensors}, and use the only extra index $j$ associated with the iteration step, e.g., the corner tensor is simplified in the following $[{\cal C}^{~}_j]^{~}_{abc} \to {\cal C}^{~}_j$, etc. We keep details of the full index notation in the Appendix~\ref{ApA}.

 At each CTMRG iteration step $j = 1,2, \cdots$, two fundamental schemes repeat: \textit{extension} and \textit{renormalization}.
 The {\it extension} scheme iteratively expands the cubic lattice by gradually including new spins into the extended boundary tensors at each iteration step $j$, i.e.,